taylor-cox/metoo-fuckyou/README.md

 Note: I was motivated by my ex hinting towards coming out with all this shit for her #metoo moment a few years too late.
 She never said it explicitly, but ya know.
 She had no problem telling my last gay boss man about at least *some* of this shit to try and get me in his pants.
 Gross.
 I'd rather be raped in a cell.

-Note 2: Whenever I go into something I'm not to sure of, I'm going to *put tin foil hat on* so you know not to take it as fact.
+Note 2: Whenever I go into something I'm not to sure of, I'm going to *put tin foil hat on* so you know not to take it too seriously.

+Enjoy.

 ## Spring/Summer, 2022.
 The WPI "Masters" Experience.
 The story might start before this depending on who you ask, but this is the most interesting part of everything from my perspective.
 Let's start here.